sanghyun-son/ntire-2020-deblur-mobile/README.md

     -m, --model_file    : Path to the .tflite model (for 1280x720 inputs) -t, --test          : Use the test split
     -s, --save_results  : Save result images under example/val or example/test
+    -256, --use_256     : Crop input images to 256x256 patches and fed to the network
 ```

 You can find a result image from `example/output.png`.